Best 3D Printer for beginners

 Ease of use

-This means that the printer is not too complicated to learn and still operates with ease.
-Both a beginner and experienced user should find it easy to actually use in the common operations like levelling the build plate, load/unload filament and just run the correct settings and have successful prints.
+Ease of use means that the printer is not too complicated to learn but still offers great features.
+Both a beginner and experienced user should find it easy to actually use in the common operations like levelling the build plate, load/unload filament and just run the correct settings to have successful prints.

-Things like machine feedback, automation and presets help a lot for beginners!
+Things like user feedback, automation and presets help a lot for beginners!

-Today, we have Bambu Labs who have incorporated the same simplicity at a 10th of the price.
+Today, the same features can be found in machines like the A1 Mini from Bambu Labs who have incorporated the same simplicity at a 20th of the price.
 More on that later.

 3D Printer Reliability

 To have a 3D Printer actually work over time can be both a blessing and a curse.
-Be prepared that you do need to get your hands dirty.
+But be prepared that you do need to get your hands dirty at some point!

 Reliability is difficulty to review and to read up on.
-Skilled users that use simple materials are less likely to do a mistake or push the machine, and might therefor consider their machine much more reliable, while another user may use material types that the machine can’t really handle.
+Skilled users that use simple materials are less likely to do a mistake or push the machine, and might therefore consider their machine much more reliable, while another user may use material types that the machine can’t really handle, and deem it unreliable.

 Support and community